bhbmaster/rhood/README.md

 python rhood.py --username bhbmaster@gmail.com --password PineapplesExpress --authkey TZIJ9PPENAA2X69Z --all-info
 ```

-Note: you can still use insecure method with 2 factor, it will just ask for your MFA code (the 6 digit code)

 If you have 2 factor authentication disabled, you would use insecure login with CLI like so:

 ```bash